ESGF/esgf-ansible/docs/source/usage/usage.rst

 It is recommended that users use the verbose flag ``-v[v...]``, where each additional ``v`` adds more output.

 .. warning::
-    The ``--check`` and ``--diff`` flags will do not work as intended with our complicated use case and will result in an error.
+    The ``--check`` and ``--diff`` flags do not work as intended with our complicated use case and will result in an error.
 For this reason they should not be used.

 SSH Authentication
 ******************